lsw5077/ShinyForEcologistsPart1/README.md

 ## Why break this app?

 I called this tutorial "Break this app" in the hopes that you would do just that: take the example app and break it.
 Then fix it, add your own elements to it, and adapt the basic structure for your project.
-Coding a Shiny app is likey different than anything you've coded before, and the best way to learn is to simply change one or a few things at a time and observe the effects.
+The best way to learn Shiny is to simply change one or a few things at a time and observe the effects.
 Just pick something and change it.
-You can start simple: text color, size, or content, graph style, whatever you feel like.
-If it works, you learned something.
-If it doesn't, you learned something.
-Happy coding!
+You can start simple: text color, size, or content, graph style, and then work up to things like changing page layouts and adding output.
+If it works, great!
+If it doesn't, you still learned something.
+Good luck and happy coding!